usdigitalresponse/univaf/docs/incidents/2021-06-29--actions-budget-terraform-state.md

 ### 2021-06-29 21:36

-Tried to deploy new images via Terraform, but the Terraform plan shows that the bastion security group is going to be destroyed. @Mr0grog is no longer sure this deploy is safe, asks on Slack if @jaronoff97 knows what’s up, and starts digging into it.
+@Mr0grog tries to deploy new images via Terraform, but the Terraform plan shows that the bastion security group is going to be destroyed. @Mr0grog is no longer sure this deploy is safe, asks on Slack if @jaronoff97 knows what’s up, and starts digging into it.

 ### 2021-06-29 21:53